Riizade/Homebrew-Garbage/rules.md

 =====
 A rules-light tabletop RPG designed to be fast to play and incredibly easy to expand upon.

-Based on Open Six/Mini Six ruleset
+Based on the d20 ruleset.

 Philosophy
 =====